PowerStream Product Examples

 Q: How is a microwave rated for wattage?

 A: When you buy a microwave oven you want to know how intense the microwave field is, not how much the oven draws from the wall.
-So a microwave oven that boasts 600 watts on the box, will have 1200 watts on the boilerplate in the back.
+So a microwave oven that boasts 600 watts on the box, will have an input requirement of 1200 watts on the boilerplate in the back.
 Don't be fooled!

 Q: Are stereo amplifiers rated the same way?